setu-standards/documentation/app/docs/planning/usageNotes/memo-planningrequest.md

 **Scenario 1:** Request for multiple human resources with the same duties at the same location and the same working hours. **Example:** A request for three dishwashers at the same location and working hours results in one or more planning lines.

+In option A, this scenario is consolidated into one planning line with a *'position quantity'* corresponding to the number of requested human resources.

+- **One planning line:**
+  - **Three** dishwashers for Location Kitchen at Dorpsplein 10 on Monday, January 19, 2024, from 9:00 AM to 4:00 PM.

-In option A, this scenario results in multiple planning lines with a *'position quantity'* equal to 1.
+In option B, this scenario results in multiple planning lines with a *'position quantity'* equal to 1.

 - **Three planning lines:**
   - **One** dishwasher for Location Kitchen at Dorpsplein 10 on Monday, January 19, 2024, from 9:00 AM to 4:00 PM.
   - **One** dishwasher for Location Kitchen at Dorpsplein 10 on Monday, January 19, 2024, from 9:00 AM to 4:00 PM.
   - **One** dishwasher for Location Kitchen at Dorpsplein 10 on Monday, January 19, 2024, from 9:00 AM to 4:00 PM.

-In option B, this scenario is consolidated into one planning line with a *'position quantity'* corresponding to the number of requested human resources.

-- **One planning line:**
-  - **Three** dishwashers for Location Kitchen at Dorpsplein 10 on Monday, January 19, 2024, from 9:00 AM to 4:00 PM.

 **Scenario 2:** Request for the same duties at the same location but at different working hours and/or other duty characteristics.
 This is considered as different duties and also leads to different planning lines (periodic or single).
-However, it is possible to combine these different lines in one PlanningRequest message since the position profile and location remain the same. **For example:** If you want to request a dishwasher between 9:00 AM and 4:00 PM and another two dishwashers between 4:00 PM and 11:00 PM at the same location, this can be described through the two different options:
+However, it is possible to combine these different lines in one PlanningRequest message since the position profile and location remain the same. **For example:** If you want to request a dishwasher between 9:00 AM and 4:00 PM and another **two** dishwashers between 4:00 PM and 11:00 PM at the same location, this can be described through the two different options:

+In option A, the request with the same working hours is consolidated into one planning line (periodic or single) with a *'position quantity'* of two.

+- **Two planning lines:**
+  - **One** dishwasher for Location Kitchen at Dorpsplein 10 on Monday, January 19, 2024, from 9:00 AM to 4:00 PM.
+  - **Two** dishwashers for Location Kitchen at Dorpsplein 10 on Monday, January 19, 2024, from 4:00 PM to 11:00 PM.

-In option A, this results in multiple planning lines with a *'position quantity'* equal to 1.
+In option B, this results in multiple planning lines with a *'position quantity'* equal to 1.

 - **Three planning lines:**
   - **One** dishwasher for Location Kitchen at Dorpsplein 10 on Monday, January 19, 2024, from 9:00 AM to 4:00 PM.
   - **One** dishwasher for Location Kitchen at Dorpsplein 10 on Monday, January 19, 2024, from 4:00 PM to 11:00 PM.
   - **One** dishwasher for Location Kitchen at Dorpsplein 10 on Monday, January 19, 2024, from 4:00 PM to 11:00 PM.

-In option B, the request with the same working hours is consolidated into one planning line (periodic or single) with a *'position quantity'* of two.

-- **Two planning lines:**
-  - **One** dishwasher for Location Kitchen at Dorpsplein 10 on Monday, January 19, 2024, from 9:00 AM to 4:00 PM.
-  - **Two** dishwashers for Location Kitchen at Dorpsplein 10 on Monday, January 19, 2024, from 4:00 PM to 11:00 PM.

 **Scenario 3:** If you want to request a dishwasher or another position at a different location, this requires a separate PlanningRequest message because it involves a different position profile and location.

 ## Explanation

 **Explanation of Option A:**
-According to the standard, it is allowed to include multiple planning lines with a position quantity of 1 multiple times for the total requested quantity, as long as they do not differ in duty characteristics, location, and working hours.
-However, this can lead to the following implication, depending on the staffing supplier's planning system:

-- From a functional perspective, these individuals planning lines are not considered one and the same duty.
-Instead, they are regarded as five individual duties that must be assessed and planned separately.
-This means that the staffing supplier or the person responsible for planning needs to handle each of these duties individually.

-**Explanation of Option B:**
 Through the *'position quantity'* element, a request for multiple human resources can be consolidated into one planning line (periodic or single) with a position quantity corresponding to the requested number of flexible workers.
 Depending on the planning system, this approach may have the following implications for a staffing customer:

 - For each request for one human resource, an individual identification is required.
 By consolidating the requested human resources into one planning line, a unique identification for each requested flexible worker is lacking.
 Additionally, there is a lack of overview to determine for which request a human resource is planned upon receiving a PlanningAssignment.
 - By bundling planning requests for the same tasks, location, and working hours into one planning line, the client is less flexible in adjusting requests for one or more flexible workers.

+**Explanation of Option B:**
+According to the standard, it is allowed to include multiple planning lines with a position quantity of 1 multiple times for the total requested quantity, as long as they do not differ in duty characteristics, location, and working hours.
+However, this can lead to the following implication, depending on the staffing supplier's planning system:

+- From a functional perspective, these individuals planning lines are not considered one and the same duty.
+Instead, they are regarded as five individual duties that must be assessed and planned separately.
+This means that the staffing supplier or the person responsible for planning needs to handle each of these duties individually.